visteam-isr-uc/MorFacing/README.md

 ## Generaing new morphs

-To extend this toolset with  (see [Contacts](#Contacts) )
+To extend this toolset with you morphs(generated with your method):

 1. [Get data](#Data).

 2. Generate morphs according to the [protocol](./morphing_pairing_protocols/morphing_protocol_N5.txt)

 ### Sharing new morphs
-If you want to contribute and extend this toolset with your morphs (generated with your method):
+If you want to contribute and extend this repo with your morphs (generated with your method):

-Send them to [Contact email](#Contacts and versioning) with the shared link from the same email domain that was used for the data request.
+Send them to [Contact](#Contacts) with the shared link from the same email domain that was used for the data request.

 ## Data

-To get the actual version of the data please sign a licence agreement and send it to the [Contact email](#Contacts and versioning)
+To get the actual version of the data please sign a licence agreement and send it to the [Contact](#Contacts)

 ## Licence agreement